A map of all the climbing walls in London! Please let us know if any are missing and the map will be updated.

 We are moving along the technical ladder of climbing.
 In our first blog Training For Climbing: Part 1 we looked at footwork, last month we concentrated on stepping-through and this month we take a look at the drop knee.

 We keep referring to the importance of technique and efficiency – and rightly so.
 When climbing, we want to use as little effort and energy as possible.
-Yet the majority of climbers are seen pulling their way up routes/boulders, wildly out of control – far from being efficient.
+Yet the majority of climbers are seen pulling their way up routes/boulders, wildly out of control which is far from being efficient.
 I highlight to clients on a weekly basis the importance of footwork, straight arms and keeping the hips in.
 One way of doing this is by using the step-through, which we looked at last month.
 Another option is the drop knee.

 The drop knee, like the step through, is fairly self explanatory, but for those that haven’t heard of the technique or for those that are unsure on their methods, below highlights a series of videos demonstrating the process.
 You also see a lot of “good” climbers not using this technique to the full effect – slight in-corrections making the technique not so useful.